rundeck/rundeck/docs/en/07-examples/07-chapter1.md

 a resource model provider.

 The Acme administrator decides this approach is a good first step to control versioning for the anvils resource model.
-Acme is a subversion user and installed "viewvc" to give web access to the repository.
+Acme is a [subversion] user and installed [viewvc] to give web access to the repository.

 First, the current resources.xml is added to the repsotitory and committed: